PixetBits/Bucket-1-3/README.md

       -- Output: You writed "hello"! --

 The ``show`` function can use a "cit" ("citation").
 Print some value together. [i] to replace by a int, [s] by a string, [b] bool and [f] float.

+### Variables
+In Bucket we have 4 types of data and lists of it.
+Integers, strings, booleans and floats.

+``int`` : declares a integer number.
+Negatives and positives.
+``str`` : declares a string value.
+A text between simple apostrophe (').
+``bol`` : declates a binary value.
+Can be true (yes) or false (not).
+``flt`` : declates a float number.
+Every "broken" number, positive and negative, with a sufix (.f).

+Example:

+      int num as 42
+      str bin as 'hello'
+      bol sys as yes
+      flt pii as 3.15.f

+Lists have a 5th type of data, "text".
+A text are a index of the list; every value you put can be a index.
+Ints, strings, whatever.

+You declares a list vith ``lst`` before the data type.

+Example:

+      lst str fruits as [0 : banana, 1 : aple, 2 : pineaple]
+      str bout as fruits 0

+      show '[s]' with bout

+      -- output: banana --